codenvibes/CS/09_SOFT_SKILLS_&_CAREER/LABS_DOCUMENTATION/H4K-IT_CYBERSECURITY_BOOTCAMP_2025/REPORT.md

     - One thread calls `simulate_purchase()` after a delay.
     - Two threads simultaneously attempt to redeem 80 points each using `simulate_redeem()`.

-The goal is to emulate a real-world scenario where multiple redemptions may occur concurrently after a purchase.

 #### What Is the Flaw?

 ### Tools Used